sarven/sarven/README.md

 #### :man: About

 I am a Software Engineer with many years of experience.
 Software engineering is not only my daily job but also my main interest.
 I have a professional attitude and despite improving during every day of work I also try to extend my knowledge in my spare time.
 The business value is most important for me, so I focus mainly on modeling business logic and solving specific domain problems with proper tools.
 Programming languages, technologies, etc. are not a barrier for me.
-I like to share knowledge with others by writing on my blog or sometimes give presentations.
+I like to share knowledge with others by writing on my blog or sometimes giving presentations.

 #### :star: Featured:
 - **Unit testing tips by examples in PHP** - [sarven/unit-testing-tips](https://github.com/sarven/unit-testing-tips)